Dbourc3/TOP_RPS/README.md

-# TOP_RPS
-The Odin Project - Rock Paper Scissors Javascript Code
+This is my Rock Paper Scissors JavaScript Program for The Odin Project